lacanoid/pgddl/ROADMAP.md

 - dump comments on constraints, indexes, triggers
 - find out the minimum version of Postgres this works on

-- support for other object types
+- support for dumping whole schemas
 - recursive dumper which handles dependancies
+- support for other postgres objects

 Other tools
 -----------